The world needs to be able to see your work.

 Each page is tailored to that service, how it works, and the benefits of using it.

-I’m going to give you the inside scoop on how my copywriter portfolio website works.
+I’m going to give you the inside scoop on how my marketing and copywriting website works.

 Let’s begin with the new homepage:

-I have a target keyword and a sub-headline that clearly communicates what I do for my clients: writing copy that moves the needle.
+I have a target keyword and a sub-headline that clearly communicates what I do: helping others level up their income and personal growth.

-There’s a cheeky testimonial from one of my clients and a call to action button to generate leads.
+There’s social proof in the form of a logo bar and a call to action button to generate course enrolments.

 B2B and SaaS copywriter Michael Eisikowitz easily has one of the most impressive writing websites on the internet.

-Michael targets her buyer persons and their main pain point individually.
+Michael targets her buyers personas and their main pain point individually.

 Clicking one brings up a popup that tailors the messaging to that ICP (ideal client profile).

-She introduces herself, her list of clients, and services after this.
-Not how she continually address the pain points of clients to create an emotional response.
+She introduces herself, her list of clients, and her services after this.
+Not how she continually addresses the pain points of clients to create an emotional response.

 Then, like most of the websites I’ve researched today, she lists some testimonials for social proof of her skill.

-The portfolio page lists some of Michal’s recent projects and they can be clicked for more information.
+The portfolio page lists some of Michal’s recent projects, and they can be clicked on for more information.

 Everything from the design to colours and layout feels high-end.